 Use predator-proof locks on doors and make sure all entry points are secure.
 Remember, some predators are clever and can figure out how to open simple latches.

 Cold weather drives rodents to find warm places to nest.
 Rodents carry diseases and can also eat through insulation and contaminate feed.
 Use rodent-proof storage containers and set traps if necessary.
-We suggest storing your chicken feed away from your coop and shining a light on your coop atin the night to deter them from that area.
+We suggest storing your chicken feed away from your coop and shining a light on your coop at night to deter them from that area.

 Health Checks & Monitoring